firasesbai/firasesbai.github.io/_pages/about.md

 </div>
 <div class="centre-container">
    <p>
-      The articles I publish cover a broad range of big data and artificial intelligence related topics. <br/>
+      The articles I publish cover a broad range of data engineering and machine learning related topics. <br/>
       My main interest is building intelligent data intensive systems focusing on design and architecture challenges to help businesses thrive with better data-driven decisions. <br/>
 	  Most of my technical work can be found on <a href="https://github.com/firasesbai">GitHub</a>.
    </p>